8. Electromagnetic sources¶

 Example, this Amelet HDF instance has two dipoles definition

-data.h5:/electromagneticSource/dipole/elec-dipole
+data.h5:/electromagneticSource/dipole/elec-dipole and

 data.h5:/electromagneticSource/dipole/mag-dipole